SouthGreenPlatform/genoring/DEVEL.md

     "offline" mode.
   - "online_<service_name>.sh" will be triggered when GenoRing is started normally (online mode).
+  - "requirements.pl" will be called on the local system to check a module requirements when a module is installed.
+If the "requirements.pl" returns a non-zero exit code, it means some requirements are not met.
+Message output will be displayed to help the user know what is missing.
   - "restore.pl" will be called on the local system when a backup should be restored.
 The first argument provided is the backup machine name.
   - "restore_<service_name>.sh" will be called on the corresponding container